-We have in place QSR and XOL reinsurance transactions providing various amounts of coverage on 94% of our risk in force as of June 30, 2022.
-Refer to Note 4 - "Reinsurance" and "Consolidated Results of Operations - Reinsurance Transactions" in Part I, Items 1 and 2, respectively, of our Quarterly Report on Form 10-Q for more information about coverage under our reinsurance transactions.
+We have in place QSR and XOL reinsurance transactions providing various amounts of coverage on 94% of our risk in force as of September 30, 2022.
+Refer to Part 1, Note 4 - "Reinsurance" and Part 1, Item 2 "Consolidated Results of Operations - Reinsurance Transactions" of our Quarterly Report on Form 10-Q, for more information about coverage under our reinsurance transactions.
 The reinsurance transactions reduce the tail-risk associated with stress scenarios.
 As a result, they reduce the capital that we are required to hold to support the risk and they allow us to earn higher returns on our business than we would without them.
 However, reinsurance may not always be available to us or available on similar terms, the reinsurance transactions subject us to counterparty credit risk, and the GSEs may change the credit they allow under the PMIERs for risk ceded under our reinsurance transactions.
-Most of our XOL transactions were entered into in capital market transactions with special purpose insurers that issued notes linked to the reinsurance which we are able to access that market may be less attractive than in the past due to volatility stemming from circumstances such as higher interest rates, increased inflation and the Russia-Ukraine war.
-If we are unable to obtain reinsurance for our insurance written, the capital required to support our insurance written will not be reduced above and our returns may decrease absent an increase in our premium rates.
+Most of our XOL transactions were entered into in capital market transactions with special purpose insurers that issued notes linked to the reinsurance coverage ("Insurance Linked Notes" or "ILNs").
+Our access to reinsurance may be disrupted and the terms under which we are able to obtain reinsurance may be less attractive than in the past due to volatility stemming from circumstances such as higher interest rates, increased inflation, global events such as the Russia-Ukraine war, and other factors.
+In 2022, execution of transactions being executed by mortgage insurers.
+If we are unable to obtain reinsurance for our insurance written, the capital required to support our insurance written will not be reduced as discussed above and our returns may decrease absent an increase in our premium rates.
 An increase in our premium rates may lead to a decrease in our NIW.